25 Nov The art of printing visual stories: The rise of comics and illustrated book

-We are experiencing a golden age in publishing: comics, children’s books, and illustrated albums are thriving in the world of graphic arts.
-This is a strong trend, driven by readers of all ages seeking books that combine text, image, and sensitivity.
-These projects are not mere entertainment products; they are visual works that demand care, precision, and quality from the initial drawing to the printed product.
+We are living through a golden age of publishing: comics, children’s books and illustrated albums are thriving in the world of graphic arts.
+This is a strong trend, driven by readers of all ages seeking books that combine text, image and sensitivity.
+These projects are not merely entertainment products; they are visual works that demand care, precision and quality from the first stroke to the finished printed piece.

-On one hand, authors, illustrators, and publishers are innovating with diverse styles: graphic novels, watercolor albums, textured children’s comics, and author projects with their own visual identity.
-The growing demand, from both families and adult audiences, requires a printing industry capable of faithfully reproducing these illustrations.
-Capturing a soft watercolor, a richly nuanced digital line, or a vibrant color is a challenge for print workshops, which have quickly adapted.
+On the one hand, authors, illustrators and publishers are innovating with diverse styles: graphic novels, watercolor albums, textured children’s comics and author-driven projects with a distinctive visual identity.
+Growing demand, from both families and adult readers, requires a graphic arts industry capable of reproducing these illustrations faithfully.
+Reproducing a delicate watercolor, a digitally created image rich in nuances or a vibrant color palette is a challenge for print workshops, which have adapted quickly.

 Chroniques d’un Japon merveilleux, Akira Yamaguchi. Éditions de la Cerise